bchtips/bchtips/readme.md

-* BCH Tips has been discontinued.
-Transfer all funds to another wallet. * If you forgot your private key, click the BCH Tips icon in the toolbar, right click > Inspect, and run the following in Console:
+# BCH Tips has been discontinued.
+Transfer all funds to another wallet.

+If you forgot your private key, click the BCH Tips icon in the toolbar, right click > Inspect, and run the following in Console:

 `chrome.storage.largeSync.get(['data'],c=>{ console.log(c.data.wkey); });`

+You can do whatever you want with the code in this repository.

 ---

 BCH Tips is a browser extension for easy, trustless tipping with Bitcoin Cash on social media.

 [Download it on the Chrome web store](https://chrome.google.com/webstore/detail/bch-tips/idebkiaipjhbpehcbdlbldobffniiicg?authuser=3)